 Technology has evolved to aid those agents who prefer to use their phones for purposes other than calling out as a form of outbound marketing.

-Now, you can use your real estate website and digital marketing techniques to get real estate leads without cold calling.
+Now, you can use your computer and digital marketing techniques to get real estate leads without cold calling.

 Below, you’ll find a multitude of ways to generate real estate business without cold calling.